mlmatth1/ud036_StarterCode/README.md

 ### Installing

-Once you have downloaded all the files make sure they are all in the same directory.
-Then open a command prompt and run the following command:
+Once you have downloaded all the files, make sure you place them all in the same directory.
+Then open a command prompt and change to the directory the code sits in and run the following command:

 python enterainment_center.py